KennethK24/portfolio/README.md

 This is where the project's main tasks and goals are described.
 Essentially, it can be thought of the as main summary of the project.

 #### Background
 This is where the technical terms are explained.
 If there is less common terminology described in the introduction, chances are it might be in here, so if at anytime you find a word or method that is unfamiliar please check here!
-Figures of the definitions will also be referenced here.
+Figures of the definitions helping to explain will also be referenced here.

 It may be worth reading through the entirety of the introduction before referencing the background.
 From my persepective, it may be easier to follow along the description first, then the definition of each new terminology.